praveenbandaru/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for making predictions on my final model is located in the 40th cell of the Ipython notebook.

-For the first image, the model is exactly sure that this is a *Children crossing* sign (probability of 100%), and the image does contain a *Children crossing*  sign.
+For the first image, the model is relatively sure that this is a *Children crossing* sign (probability of 99.99%), and the image does contain a *Children crossing*  sign.
 The top five soft max probabilities were

 ![alt text][image16]